ha1ix/wiki.sove.re/network-societies/pop-ups/zuzalu.md

 Vitalik wrote about his Zuzalu experience in an article, [Why I Built Zuzalu](/network-societies/pop-ups/zuzalu/why-vb).

+# Content
-## Core Components (The 4 Cs)
+## Core Components
 ### Co-creation
-- Open shared calendar where any participant can post events
-- Schedule mix of participant events and conference organizer ecents
-- Activities range from technical workshops to community gatherings an jogging groups
+- Open shared calendar where any participant can post events, from technical workshops to community gatherings and jogging groups

 ### Coliving
 - ~150 long-term residents (matching Dunbar's number)